finsig/smoldot-kotlin/README.md

 ## Testing

-Unit tests are provided in the form of instrumented tests as access to Android framework dependencies is required.
-These tests require access to the emulator and can be run from Android Studio.
+Unit tests are provided in the form of instrumented tests.
+Regular unit tests will not work because they do not provide access to Android specific framework dependencies.
+These tests require an Android Virtual Device (AVD) or attached physical device, and can be run from Android Studio.

 ## Notes